John Diefenbaker: Leader of the Opposition; 1957 election

 By 1956, the Social Credit Party was becoming a potential rival to the Tories as Canada's main right-wing party.
 Canadian journalist and author Bruce Hutchison discussed the state of the Tories in 1956:

 When a party calling itself Conservative can think of nothing better than to outbid the Government's election promises; when it demands economy in one breath and increased spending in the next; when it proposes an immediate tax cut regardless of inflationary results ... when in short, the Conservative party no longer gives us a conservative alternative after twenty-one years ... then our political system desperately requires an opposition prepared to stand for something more than the improbable chance of quick victory.

 In August 1956, Drew fell ill and many within the party urged him to step aside, feeling that the Progressive Conservatives needed vigorous leadership with an election likely within a year.
 He resigned in late September, and Diefenbaker immediately announced his candidacy for the leadership.
 A number of Progressive Conservative leaders, principally from the Ontario wing of the party, started a "Stop Diefenbaker" movement, and wooed University of Toronto president Sidney Smith as a possible candidate.
 When Smith declined, they could find no one of comparable stature to stand against Diefenbaker.
-The only serious competition to Diefenbaker came from Donald Fleming, who had finished third at the previous leadership convention, but his having repeatedly criticised Drew's leadership ensured that the critical Ontario delegates would not back Fleming, all but destroying his chances of victory.
+The only serious competition to Diefenbaker came from Donald Fleming, who had finished third at the previous leadership convention, but his having repeatedly criticized Drew's leadership ensured that the critical Ontario delegates would not back Fleming, all but destroying his chances of victory.
 At the leadership convention in Ottawa in December 1956, Diefenbaker won on the first ballot, and the dissidents reconciled themselves to his victory.
 After all, they reasoned, Diefenbaker was now 61 and unlikely to lead the party for more than one general election, an election they believed would be won by the Liberals regardless of who led the Tories.

 In January 1957, Diefenbaker took his place as Leader of the Official Opposition.
 In February, St. Laurent informed him that Parliament would be dissolved in April for an election on June 10.
 The Liberals submitted a budget in March; Diefenbaker attacked it for overly high taxes, failure to assist pensioners, and a lack of aid for the poorer provinces.
 Parliament was dissolved on April 12.
 St. Laurent was so confident of victory that he did not even bother to make recommendations to the Governor General to fill the 16 vacancies in the Senate.